 Should I learn programming?
 Which language?

 You don’t have to.
-But you should.
+But you should, at least a little.
 It helps a lot, even if your dream job in IT has nothing to do with programming.
-Basic principles of programming can be learnt within a few hours using free tutorials.
+Basic principles of programming can be learnt within a few hours with free tutorials.

 Is the tool X better than Y?
 Is one language better than the other?